bernie-skipole/indi/docs/source/usage/functions.rst

 redis store, it employs a browser client refresh every ten seconds, and so may not be useful for an instrument that updates data at a faster rate.

-If this wsgi application is not used, the waitress and skipole packages are not required by indiredis, and do not have to be installed on your machine.
+If this wsgi application is not used, the skipole package is not required by indiredis, and does not have to be installed on your machine.

-To run the application, the following is suggested.
+To run the application, the following is suggested which uses the waitress web server, therefore you will also need waitress installing, again available from Pypi.

 Assuming you have all the dependencies loaded, including a redis server operating on your localhost, open three terminals.

 In terminal one, run indiserver with the simulated instruments::